flojoy-ai/docs/docs/nodes/SCIPY/STATS/STATS.md

 Welcome to the Stats Nodes page!

-Here you can find information about all the Flojoy nodes that can be used for SciPy statistical test functions.
+Here you can find information about all the Flojoy nodes that can be used for statistical functions.

 ## Stats Nodes